 Unlike an MLA in-text citation, you must include all of the publication information in your works cited entries.

-If citing is giving you a headache, use Cite This For Me’s free, accurate and intuitive MLA citation generator to add all of your source material to your works cited page with just a click.
+If citing is giving you a headache, use the Cite This For Me free, accurate MLA citation generator to add all of your source material to your works cited page with just a few clicks.

 The title of the page should be neither italicized nor bold – it is simply center-aligned.
-Like the rest of your paper the list should be double-spaced, both between and within entries.
+Like the rest of your MLA format paper the list should be double-spaced, both between and within entries.

 Sometimes your professor will ask you to also list the works that you have read throughout your research process, but didn’t directly cite in your paper.
 This list should be called ‘Work Cited and Consulted’, and is an excellent opportunity to demonstrate the full extent of the research you have carried out.